spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 Palette requires two custom roles to be created in vSphere before the installation.
 Refer to the [Create a Custom Role](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html?hWord=N4IghgNiBcIE4HsIFMDOIC+Q) guide if you need help creating a custom role in vSphere.
 The required custom roles are:

 * A root-level role with access to higher-level vSphere objects.
 This role is referred to as the *spectro root role*.
-Check out to the [Root-Level Role Privileges](#root-level-role-privileges) table for the list of privileges required for the root-level role.
+Check out the [Root-Level Role Privileges](#root-level-role-privileges) table for the list of privileges required for the root-level role.

 * A role with the required privileges for deploying VMs.
 This role is referred to as the *Spectro role*.
 Review the [Spectro Role Privileges](#spectro-role-privileges) table for the list of privileges required for the Spectro role.